0rion5/SMTPInfoGrab/readme.md

 ## Description

-Gather a lot of information about the computer and place it in a text file in loot/info/.
+Gather a lot of information about the computer and place it in a an email.

 Updates include code/output cleanup, faster runtime, and more veiled execution.